37 Pages Posted: 25 Jul 2015 Last revised: 22 Jul 2017

 We investigate the geographical proximity of firms to their relationship banks.
-We find that (compared to the firms' average bank) Islamic, foreign and state banks are more, and large banks less remote to their borrowers.
+We find that Islamic, foreign and state banks are more and large banks less remote to their borrowers.
 We also find that the probability for a firm to connect to a bank substantially decreases in distance, but that the choice along bank characteristics determines how potent distance is in its impact.
-For example, if the bank in the vicinity is an Islamic bank, distance plays a more muted role, especially in cities in the Mediterranean and Aegean regions, as well as in cities with a high conservative party vote and higher trust in religious institutions.
-Also when engaging with small, foreign or state banks physical distance no longer plays a crucial role in determining the firms` choices.
-Overall these findings suggest that the presence of banks with certain characteristics in the vicinity of firms may determine the within-firm and across-firm configurations of observable firm-bank connections.
+If the bank in the vicinity is an Islamic bank, distance plays a more muted role, especially in cities with a high conservative party vote and higher trust in religious institutions.
+When engaging with small, foreign or state banks physical distance no longer plays a crucial role in determining the firms` choices.
+Overall, these findings suggest that the presence of banks with certain characteristics in the vicinity may determine the within-firm and across-firm configurations of observable firm-bank connections.

 Keywords: geography of banking, Islamic banking

 JEL Classification: G1, L1

 Beck, Thorsten and Ongena, Steven and Sendeniz-Yuncu, Ilkay, Keep Walking?
 Geographical Proximity, Religion, and Relationship Banking (July 21, 2017).
 Available at SSRN: https://ssrn.com/abstract=2635385 or http://dx.doi.org/10.2139/ssrn.2635385